-The first to be released and the source of many of the later hybrids.
-It was hailed as the first truly dwarf Buddleja, although 'White Ball' probably has that honour, but is certainly very different to anything that came before.
-It shouldn't grow to more than a metre in height and spread.
-It's not fully sterile but with a low seed set rendering it non-invasive.
-The foliage is quite unusual due to the B. lindleyana heritage.
-The flowers are crowded and, in cooler climes, a mid-mauve rather than blue.
+The first to be released and the source of many of the later Lo and Behold® hybrids.
+It was hailed as the first truly dwarf Buddleja, although 'White Ball' probably has that honour, but it's certainly different from anything that came before.

 Once fully established 'Blue Chip' grows to about 1.5. metres height and spread with a dense and rounded habit, so not a very tiny cultivar.
 The foliage is unlike B. davidii, which comes from its B. lindleyana heritage, but the leaves are dull rather than glossy.
 The inflorescences are small, and the flowers crowded on the panicle; the petals tend to fold over and can obscure the throat of the corolla.
 The colour, although described as blue, is more of a muted mauve-purple.
 'Blue Chip' is not fully sterile, but the seed set low enough to render it non-invasive.

 'Ice Chip' is a seedling of Blue Chip and shares some features, although it is a much smaller plant reaching only about 40cm in height.
 The foliage is similar to Blue Chip except the leaves are more pointed.
 The flowers likewise don't properly open because the petals (corolla lobes) are very lax and not erect, although the panicles are much longer and less crowded.
 It flowers from early summer onwards.